-Community partners are not-for-profit organizations, government agencies and social service groups that join with Iona College to meet the needs of the community while providing a learning experience for our students within the context of an academic course.
+Community partners are not-for-profit organizations, government agencies and social service groups that join with Iona University to meet the needs of the community while providing an experiential learning experience for our students within the context of an academic course.

 Become a Community Partner